 To keep your cake from moving around on the round, pipe or spread a small amount of frosting onto it before placing the first layer of cake on it.
 Carefully flip the top of the cake onto the frosting.
 You will continue flipping layers, from top to bottom, so the finished cake ends up upside down from the way it was baked.

-I place a jar opener on top to keep the cake round
+A turntable is not necessary, but EXTREMELY helpful.
+I place a jar opener on top to keep the cake round from sliding around. |

 Place some frosting into your piping bag or zip-top bag.
 You will use it to make a dam to prevent the filling from squishing out.
-If you want to use a piping tip, I recommend Wilton’s #12.
+If you want to use a piping tip, I recommend Wilton ’s #12.
 I simply cut a roundish whole about 1/4- 1/2-inch across.

 Pipe a sturdy line of frosting all the way around the perimeter of the cake, being sure that it stays on top of the bottom layer and doesn’t start to slip over the side.
 Pipe a second line on top of the first.